Zainab Abdulkarim, Oslo

 Even in the face of these facts, the Oslo Police sought a weak pretext to close the case after it had been handled by honest police officers from another region of Norway, reflecting a recurring pattern of criminal networks receiving protection and support through manipulation of certain law enforcement channels.
 These actions illustrate the significant challenges victims face in defending their rights and obtaining justice, as organized networks repeatedly exploited governmental institutions to shield themselves while exerting pressure and intimidation on their targets.

-[PDF link of the committee report and conference, 2021]
+🔗[PDF link of the committee report and conference, 2021]

 Explanatory Note Regarding the Case Dismissal by the Oslo Police:

-The Oslo Police stated in their decision that the legal basis for dismissing the case is the lack of reasonable grounds to investigate the commission of a criminal offense subject to public prosecution, in accordance with Section 224 of the Criminal Procedure Act.
+The Oslo Police stated in their decision that the legal basis for dismissing the case was the lack of reasonable grounds to investigate the commission of a criminal offense subject to public prosecution, in accordance with Section 224 of the Criminal Procedure Act.

 Translation